CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 - Stata will sort both files by the key variables before and after merging.
 - You can match on more than one variable.
 For example, if you had data based upon year and state, you might run `merge 1:1 state year using ...`
-- If you wanted to merge another file after the intial merge, you’ll need to drop the `_merge` variable first.
+- If you wanted to merge another file after the initial merge, you’ll need to drop the `_merge` variable first.
 - IMPORTANT NOTE: Make sure that the only variables common to both files when performing a match-merge are the variables that will be used to match cases (like ID)!
 Stata will by default keep the variable in the master data when the merge is performed if the same variable appears in more than one file and is not defined as a matching variable.
 This may cause problems when performing merges.
 (You can overwrite this behavior with the